ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 The semester project falls under the department's *Teamwork* model.

-* As long as you are a part of a group, you are responsible for everything in the group project, whether or not you participated in every component.
+* As long as you are a part of a group, you are responsible for everything in the group project, not just the parts you wrote.
 * A group may only submit work authored by group members or appropriately cited and credited code that does not violate the author's license.
 * Modifying, removing, or forging `git` history will be considered an academic integrity violation.
-* Bullying or hassment of team members will be brought to the Dean of Students under the Student Conduct Policy.
+* Bullying or harassment of team members will be brought to the Dean of Students under the Student Conduct Policy.

 ### Intellectual Violence